Laser Hair Removal

 - The dormant phase – the follicle is preparing to “shed” the old hair (exfoliation) and cycle back to the active growth phase.

-Watch the video : Learn more about Laser Hair Removal.
+Watch the video : Laser hair removal on dark skin

 With time, typical skin will grow new hair from newly active follicles that have never before been active.
 This is a common occurrence due to normal life changes, maturation, aging and hormonal cycles for both men and women.
 Therefore, even after a thorough and effective series of laser hair removal treatments clearing all the hair from a given area, new hair may appear that will require an occasional touch-up treatment.